2007–08 Pittsburgh Penguins season: Eastern Conference semifinals

-The Penguins began the Eastern Conference Semi-final against their Atlantic Division rival New York Rangers on April 25.
-The team overcame a 3–0 deficit to defeat the Rangers 5–4 in Game 1.
+The Penguins began the Eastern Conference semifinal against their Atlantic Division rival New York Rangers on April 25.
+The team overcame a 3–0 deficit to defeat the Rangers 5–4 in game one.
 Hossa tied the game 4:40 into the third period, and Sykora took the lead twenty seconds later.
 After Scott Gomez tied the game at four, Malkin scored the game-winning goal, deflecting a shot by Crosby with 1:41 left.
-In Game 2, Staal scored a powerplay goal to take a 1–0 lead.
+In game two, Staal scored a powerplay goal to take a 1–0 lead.
 In the last minute, Adam Hall shot the puck down ice, and it drifted into the empty net.
 Marc-Andre Fleury saved all 26 shots, and the Penguins took a 2–0 lead in the series.
-The Penguins entered Game 3 at Madison Square Gardens after going 0–3–1 in the building during the regular season.
+The Penguins entered game three at Madison Square Gardens after going 0–3–1 in the building during the regular season.
 They led 3–1 after the first period, before Jaromir Jagr tied the game.
 Malkin scored on the powerplay with 2:07 left in the second period to take the lead, and Malone added a goal in the third to give the Pens a 5–3 win, and a 3–0 series lead.
-The Penguins lost their first game of the post-season in Game 4 against the Rangers.
-Jagr scored in the second period, Brandon Dubinsky in the third and Jagr scored again on an empty net goal in the last minute to force Game 5.
-In Game 5, the Penguins took a 2–0 lead in the second period after goals from Malkin and Hossa before the Rangers tied in the third.
+The Penguins lost their first game of the post-season in game four against the Rangers.
+Jagr scored in the second period, Brandon Dubinsky in the third and Jagr scored again on an empty net goal in the last minute to force game five.
+In game five, the Penguins took a 2–0 lead in the second period after goals from Malkin and Hossa before the Rangers tied in the third.
 The game entered overtime, the first of the playoffs for the Penguins, where Hossa scored his second goal of the game 7:10 in.
-With the goal, the Penguins advanced to the Eastern Conference Finals.
+With the goal, the Penguins advanced to the Eastern Conference finals.